pmengine/gitlesson/gitlesson.md

 ```

 This will change the version of the file to that in that commit!
 Notepad++ users may have to reload,
 better text editors will change straight away.
-If you do this without commited changed, git may complain - to
+If you do this without committed changed, git may complain - to
 revert everything to your latest commit, use a hard reset:

 ```BASH